 Aerial view of a large ferry approaching a busy passenger port in a coastal city.

-Can you get from Hydra to Athens by ferry?
+Can you get from Hydra to Athens (All Ports) by ferry?

-Yes, ferries operate between Hydra and Athens, providing convenient travel options.
-The route is served by Alpha Lines, Magic Sea Ferries ferry companies, with an average travel time of 1h 28min.
+Yes, ferries operate between Hydra and Athens (All Ports), providing convenient travel options.
+The route is served by Alpha Lines, Blue Star Ferries, Magic Sea Ferries ferry companies, with an average travel time of 1h 28min.
 Ferries are available daily and arrive at Piraeus ports.

 Traveler enjoying sunset views from a ferry deck during a sea crossing.

-How far is Athens by ferry from Hydra?
+How far is Athens (All Ports) by ferry from Hydra?

-The ferry trip from Hydra to Athens usually lasts around 1h 28min.
+The ferry trip from Hydra to Athens (All Ports) usually lasts around 1h 28min.
 The fastest ferry makes the crossing in about 1h 10min, arriving at Piraeus port.
-Average travel times for remaining ports are: .
+Average travel times for remainings ports are: .
 Keep in mind that the duration can change depending on the ferry operator, sea conditions, and whether a high-speed ferry is available.
 Some routes may be served by just one company.

-The distance from Hydra to Athens is about 68.40km or 36.91nm.
-If you're going for a slower and more laid-back crossing, the slowest ferry reaches the Piraeus port of Athens in 1h 50min.
+The distance from Hydra to Athens (All Ports) is about 68.40km or 36.91nm.
+If you're going for a slower and more laid-back crossing, the slowest ferry reaches the Piraeus port of Athens (All Ports) in 1h 50min.

-When you book your ferry from Hydra to Athens with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.
+When you book your ferries with from Hydra to Athens (All Ports) Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.

-The fastest ferry from Hydra to Athens is SPEED CAT I, operated by Alpha Lines and arrives at Piraeus port.
+The fastest ferry from Hydra to Athens (All Ports) is AERO, operated by Blue Star Ferries and arrives at Piraeus port.
 The trip takes just 1h 10min, making it the quickest option available.

-Can I go on a day trip from Hydra to Athens?
+Can I go on a day trip from Hydra to Athens (All Ports)?

-A day trip from Hydra to Athens is totally doable.
+A day trip from Hydra to Athens (All Ports) is totally doable.
 With the fastest ferry taking just 1h 10min to reach Piraeus port, you’ll have enough time to explore and head back the same day.
 You can book both outbound and return tickets through our ferry booking system.
-For full roundtrip options, take a look at the first and last departures from Athens to Hydra.
+For full roundtrip options, take a look at the first and last departures from Athens (All Ports) to Hydra.

-Can I travel overnight from Hydra to Athens?
+Can I travel overnight from Hydra to Athens (All Ports)?

 No, night ferries are not available on the Hydra to Athens (All Ports) route.
 However, frequent daytime sailings offer convenient and flexible options for planning your trip.